Pylons/pyramid/docs/narr/security.rst

 a cookie-based implementation :class:`pyramid.csrf.CookieCSRF` which gives some additional flexibility as it does not require a session for each user.
-You can also define your own implementation of :class:`pyramid.interfaces.ICSRFPolicy` and register it with the :meth:`pyramid.config.Configurator.set_default_csrf_options` directive.
+You can also define your own implementation of :class:`pyramid.interfaces.ICSRFStoragePolicy` and register it with the :meth:`pyramid.config.Configurator.set_default_csrf_options` directive.

 For example: